Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Introduction

-Most recently, \glspl{CBF} have become a novel tool for designing controllers with formal safety guarantees for nonlinear systems \cite{ames2019control}. \glspl{CBF} are a generalization of \glspl{CLF} \cite{sontag1983lyapunov} for safety, where the key point is to impose a Lyapunov-like condition on the time derivative of a \gls{CBF} to ensure the safe set is forward invariant.
-Initially, \glspl{CBF} were introduced as reciprocal barrier functions, which have the disadvantage of being unbounded at the boundary of the safe set, causing numerical problems \cite{ames2014control}.
-Later on, \glspl{CBF} were introduced as zeroing barrier functions.
-These reach zero at the boundary of the safe set and offer better numerical properties, becoming standard in the field \cite{xu2015robustness}.
+In the past decade, Control Barrier Functions (CBFs) have emerged as a novel tool for designing controllers with formal safety guarantees for nonlinear systems \cite{ames2019control}.
+CBFs generalize Control Lyapunov Functions (CLFs) \cite{sontag1983lyapunov} for safety, where the key point is imposing a Lyapunov-like condition on the CBF time derivative to make the safe set forward invariant.
+Initially, CBFs were formulated as reciprocal barrier functions, which have the disadvantage of being unbounded at the boundary of the safe set, causing numerical problems \cite{ames2014control}.
+Later on, CBFs were introduced in the form of zeroing barrier functions.
+These become zero at the boundary of the safe set and provide better numerical properties, becoming standard in the field \cite{xu2015robustness}.

-\glspl{CLF} and \glspl{CBF} can be unified through the use of \glspl{QP}, effectively combining stabilization and safety requirements in a suitable framework for controlling nonlinear control-affine systems \cite{ames2016control}.
-Under this approach, the condition for asymptotic stabilization derives from the \gls{CLF}'s derivative, and the analogous condition for safety derives from the derivative of the \gls{CBF}.
-Since these derivatives are linear concerning the control input, controllers can be designed using \glspl{QP} with linear inequality constraints, which admit very efficient closed-form solutions \cite{li2023graphical}.
-The applicability of this method has been demonstrated in several applications \cite{hsu2015control}, \cite{wang2016safety}, \cite{wang2018safe}, \cite{taylor2020adaptive}.
+For control-affine systems, CLFs and CBFs can be unified by means of Quadratic Programs (QPs), effectively combining stabilization and safety objectives in a suitable control framework \cite{ames2016control}.
+Under this approach, the conditions for asymptotic stabilization and safety arise from the time derivatives of the CLF and CBF, which depend linearly on the control input.
+As a result, controllers can be synthesized using QPs with linear inequality constraints, which admit closed-form solutions \cite{li2023graphical}.
+The effectiveness of this method has been demonstrated across several applications \cite{hsu2015control}, \cite{wang2016safety}, \cite{wang2018safe}, \cite{taylor2020adaptive}.